tayrichmond/foundations-js-lab1/README.md

 The `npm test` command will also run jshint on your code, to provide at least some certainy on the quality of your code's style.
 To receive full credit, there should also be no errors or warnings from jshint.

+7. If you want to run the test suite for only a particular excercise, use this command `node_modules/mocha/bin/mocha test/excercise1Tests.js` replacing the number in excercise1Tests.js, with the number of the excercise you would like to run the tests for.